Blisters: Causes and Treatment

 A blister occurs when there is damage or friction to the top layers of the skin.
 When any damage occurs, a small pocket of clear fluid known as serum or plasma develops.
 This fluid leaks in from surrounding tissue in reaction to the offending cause or damage.
 If the blister is unopened the serum or plasma can provide a natural barrier to the damaged skin beneath it until it heals.

-Most blisters are caused from repetitive friction or rubbing, pinching, sports, tight or new shoes, chemicals, freezing, burning, allergies, medications, and infections.
+Most blisters are caused by repetitive friction or rubbing, pinching, sports, tight or new shoes, chemicals, freezing, burning, allergies, medications, and infections.
 Blood or puss filled blisters can become infected if proper care is not maintained during healing.

-Blisters can occur anywhere on the body, but mainly appear on the hands and feet.
-Infections that cause blisters can include staph, impetigo, herpes, and MSRA staph.
+Blisters can occur anywhere on the body but mainly appear on the hands and feet.
+Infections that cause blisters can include staph, impetigo, eczema, herpes, and MSRA staph.
 These types of blister infections should be treated by a physician as soon as possible, as well as severe burns or chemical burns.

 An ounce of prevention